memph1024/swapdex-documentation/docs/home/FAQs.md

 Yes, you can set your validator into the "chill" status by going to your "<a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.swapdex.network#/staking/targets" target="_blank">account actions</a>" page and click on the "STOP" button.
 This will move your validator into a sleeping stance without losing funds.
 Reasons for pausing might be intended migration to another server or an upcoming extended server maintenance.
-You might want to inform your Nominators on the SwapDEX <a href="https://forum.swapdex.network/" target="_blank">Forum</a> or on <a href="https://discord.com/invite/kC5gwsu25k" target="_blank">Discord</a> to give them a heads-up about missing payouts.
+You might want to inform your Nominators on the SwapDEX <a href="https://forum.swapdex.network/" target="_blank">Forum</a> or on <a href="https://discord.gg/swapdex" target="_blank">Discord</a> to give them a heads-up about missing payouts.

 You can find further information in the <a href="https://docs.swapdex.network/deep-dives/staking/#chilling" target="_blank">deep dive</a>.

 ### **I want to switch my VPS provider/Change my server hardware.
 What do I need to consider?**

-WHAT ABOUT CHILLING AND SESSION KEYS DO I USE OLD ONE AND I AM GOOD TO GO?
+You can follow our <a href="https://docs.swapdex.network/validator-guides/change-vps-provider/" target="_blank">guide</a> to change the VPS provider.

 ### **I ran out of storage on my Validator.
 How do I migrate without the risk of getting slashed/losing funds?**
 -> look above